Rome Express: Legacy

+Gaumont subsequently made Channel Crossing which was similar in ways to Rome Express.
+Screenwriter Sidney Gilliat later wrote a number of other movies set on trains, including Seven Sinners, The Lady Vanishes and Night Train to Munich.

-Like the post-war remake of this film, Sleeping Car to Trieste (1948), details of the 'back story' of the film are few.
+The film was remade as Sleeping Car to Trieste (1948).
+Like in that movie, details of the 'back story' of the film are few.
 Zurta appears to be a professional criminal who organised the art theft.
 McBain has previously attempted to buy the painting.